Online Optimization in Dynamic Environments: Prediction with a finite family of dynamical models

 where

 measures the deviation of the sequence $\btheta_T$ from the best sequence of dynamical models with at most $m$ switches (where $m$ does not depend on $T$). \end{theorem}

+The choice of $m$ is important, as low values of $m$ will have low regret but for a smaller class of comparators, comparators with a small number of switches.
+Oppositely, larger values of $m$ will have low regret for a larger class of comparators, but there is an overhead to be paid in the constant terms.
 Note that the family of comparator sequences $\btheta_T$ for which $R_T(\btheta_T)$ scales sublinearly in $T$ is {\em significantly} larger than the set of comparators yielding sublinear regret for MD.

-If $T$ is not known in advance the doubling trick \cite{CesLug06} can be used, where temporary time horizons are set of increasing length.
-Note that $ V^{(m+1)}(\btheta_T) \leq V_{\Phi_{i,t}}(\btheta_T)$ for any fixed $i \in \{1,\ldots,N\}$, thus this approach yields a lower variation term than using a fixed dynamical model.
+This is because $ V^{(m+1)}(\btheta_T) \leq V_{\Phi_{i,t}}(\btheta_T)$ for any fixed $i \in \{1,\ldots,N\}$, thus this approach yields a lower variation term than using a fixed dynamical model.
 However, we incur some loss by not knowing the optimal number of switches $m$ or when the optimal switching times are.